gobo-eiffel/gobo/work/geuc/Readme.txt

 UC_V410_CHARACTER_CLASS_ROUTINES

-6) Move the generated classes to their target libraries by:
+5) Move the generated classes to their target libraries by:

 geant deploy

 The target library is $GOBO/library/string/unicode for normalization routines, and $GOBO/library/kernel/unicode for all other routines.

+6) Edit the unversioned classes to inherit from the latest versioned class.

 If any of the classes are new (which will be the case if you are generating a new version, or if you are adding a new facility from the